fuhiragi/FlameHUDX/README.md

 ![banner](https://user-images.githubusercontent.com/102655447/169249226-c0392d07-4471-4713-866b-b114aeaa654a.png)

-An enhanced version of FlameHUD, for FlameHUD lovers.
+An enhanced version of FlameHUD, for.. me.
+Yeah, this is for my personal use.
+I will not be doing any support if you encounter any issues.

 # Installation
 Click on the code button and download it via .zip file, then bring the extracted folder to ../tf/custom.